 Ruth Mac is a Berlin-based Irish songwriter, vocalist, and musician from Galway.
-Her work blends the narrative depth of folk with the grit of alternative rock, pairing lyric-forward storytelling, deadpan humour, and radical vulnerability with a distinctly raw vocal style.
-Often described as “not too fussy fusion of old-school folk and noughties rock", her music balances engaging simplicity with thoughtful, slightly off-kilter lyricism, drawing equally from 1970s folk traditions and contemporary rock.
+Her work draws on the narrative depth of folk and the grit of alternative rock, shaped by lyric-forward storytelling, deadpan humour, and a distinctly raw vocal delivery.
+Described as a “not too fussy fusion of old-school folk and noughties rock,” her music pairs engaging simplicity with thoughtful, slightly off-kilter lyricism, taking influence from both 1970s folk traditions and contemporary rock.

 Her debut EP Living Room was released on Beth Shalom Records, earning support from outlets including Nialler9, Paste, HotPress, and The Last Mixed Tape, alongside radio play across Ireland and beyond.
 Since then, Mac has built a reputation as a compelling live act, touring across Ireland, the UK, Germany, and the Netherlands, and supporting artists such as Hot Chip, The Big Moon, and Ye Vagabonds.